k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 ### Scripting Area
-The SQL scripting area is used for writing and running SQL statements on a selected LUDB (upper-right pane).
+The SQL Scripting Area (upper-right pane) is used for writing and running SQL statements on a selected LUDB.

 ![image](images/data_viewer_scripting_area.png)